SPELLING BEE RULES GRADES 2 - 5 COMPETITION

 4. When a team misspells a word, that team will place a red plastic cup on the table indicating one misspelled word.
 This process will continue until a winner is determined.

 5. After misspelling a third word, that team is eliminated from the round.
 All teams will remain on the stage until the end of that round of competition.

 6. The last team to spell a word correctly in that round will be declared the round winner and will move on to the championship round at the end of their school’s session.

 7. After all preliminary rounds are complete, the winners from each round will play in a championship round.
 The championship round will follow the same rules as the preliminary rounds.
 The last team to spell a word correctly will be declared the winner of the Spelling Bee.
 There will be a Wheelock winner and a Dale Street winner.

 8. Most, but not all, words used in the Bee will be selected from SCRIPPs National Spelling Bee study lists.
 Parent and student study resources may be found at https://spellingbee.com/study-list.

 9. Words will be pronounced according to the diacritical markings in the American Heritage Dictionary: Second College Edition and/or Webster's Third New International Dictionary and its Addenda Section.

 10. The judges’ decisions, in all cases, will be final.

-11. New for 2022 - Solo Spellers will be allowed to provisionally sign up for a potential Wheelock team or potential Dale team.
+11. Solo Spellers will be allowed to provisionally sign up for a potential Wheelock team or potential Dale team.
 MCPE will do our best to combine the Solo Spellers into school-based teams of 2-4 based on how many children sign up.
 As this is a team competition, we do not allow one child teams.
 If, unfortunately, we do not have enough Solo Spellers to create a team(s), we will notify the Parent(s) and refund as needed.